-My grown son and I have always been close.
-Our mother-son bond is built on a mutual love of debate, bad puns, and cooking.
-I don’t know what most adult sons text about with their moms, but Paul and I often exchange pictures of what we made for dinner.
+I have always been close to my son Paul.
+Our mother–son bond is built on a mutual love of debate, bad puns, and cooking.
+I don’t know what most adult sons text about with their moms, but we often exchange pictures of what we made for dinner.

 One evening in the run up to his wedding, my iPhone pinged.
 It was a photo of a plate, captioned: “Tomato herb rice with white beans and spinach—not bad.”